+\begin{theorem} The incremental medians problem for $\lambda$-relaxed metrics has a deterministic algorithm with cost-competitive ratio $8\lambda^2$. {\rm\bf (b)} If the offline $k$-median problem for $\lambda$-relaxed metrics has a polynomial-time $c$-cost-approximation algorithm, then the incremental version has a deterministic polynomial-time algorithm with cost-competitive ratio $8\lambda^2c$. \end{theorem}

-\begin{theorem} Oblivious $\lambda$-relaxed metric medians has (non-polynomial) deterministic and randomized algorithms that are $8\lambda^2$-cost-competitive and $2e\lambda^2$-cost-competitive, respectively. {\rm\bf (b)} If offline $\lambda$-relaxed metric $k$-median has a polynomial $c$-cost-approximation algorithm, then the oblivious problem has deterministic and randomized polynomial algorithms that are $8\lambda^2c$-cost-competitive and $2e\lambda^2c$-cost-competitive, respectively. \end{theorem}
+\begin{theorem} The incremental medians problem for $\lambda$-relaxed metrics has a randomized algorithm with cost-competitive ratio $2e\lambda^2$. {\rm\bf (b)} If the offline $k$-median problem for $\lambda$-relaxed metrics has a polynomial-time $c$-cost-approximation algorithm, then the incremental version has a randomized polynomial-time algorithm with cost-competitive ratio $2e\lambda^2c$. \end{theorem}